monamishra95/GA4-Enterprise-Agent-Architecture/README.md

-# GA4 Enterprise Agent Architecture
+# GA4 Enterprise Agent Architecture - Measuring how agents & bots engage with your business

-**A Director-Level Product Architecture Brief**
+** Product Architecture Brief**

-> Simulating a production-grade, server-side GA4 data pipeline for AI agent detection, BigQuery/Vertex AI signal cleaning, Value-Based Bidding integration, and Meridian MMM incrementality calibration.
+> Simulating a server-side GA4 data pipeline for AI agent detection, BigQuery/Vertex AI signal cleaning, Value-Based Bidding integration, and Meridian MMM incrementality calibration.

 ---

 ## The Problem This Solves

-Client-side analytics is broken — not incrementally, but structurally.
 LLM scrapers, ad fraud bots, and AI agents now account for a significant share of measured web traffic.
-They trigger your GA4 tags, inflate your conversion counts, and corrupt the signals your bidding algorithms rely on.
-The result: your Google Ads Smart Bidding model is learning from noise, your Meridian MMM is attributing lift to bots, and your CPA reports are wrong.
+They trigger GA4 tags, inflate conversion counts, and corrupt the signals that bidding algorithms rely on.
+The result: Google Ads Smart Bidding model could be learning from noise, the advertiser's Meridian MMM is attributing lift to bots, and advertiser CPA reports could be made more accurate & complete.

 This architecture demonstrates how enterprise teams can fix this at the infrastructure layer, not the reporting layer.